lter/lterpalettefinder/README.md

 ## Functions

-This package currently includes a few functions
+This package currently includes the following functions:

+### Use an Existing Palette

 -   **`palette_find()`** returns “official” palette(s) that we have
     already created that meet criteria you specify

+### Create Your Own Palette

 -   **`palette_extract()`** extracts 25 colors’ hexadecimal codes from a
     picture of your choosing (PNG, JPEG, TIFF, and HEIC formats are